 The cooperative study required 3 years of planning and negotiation on methods with scientists on both sides of the farming modernization debate.
 It was very likely the first time the ag establishment officially evaluated farm soils in a broader view than just nutrient levels, and thus counts as a soil “health” investigation on a par with with what is beginning to happen in North America.
 This early mode of comparative studies using soil-quality traits spread into Austria, Switzerland and Sweden and influenced numerous published studies into the present, virtually none of which show up on current literature reviews for soil health – certainly not in the USA.

 Unfortunately, many people are presently reading in ag journals and media that soil health tests must be viewed with caution, are not reliable or haven’t been subjected to rigorous testing.
+In fact, in the USA, NRCS and other groups have initiated a process to start this all over again- but apparently without acknowledgement of all the early work.
 What is certainly true is that these fairly well-used methods have been long ignored by the establishment.
 What’s different now is that soil health testing has collapsed the barrier between organic and conventional, and creatively forced a new dialogue.
 Now, the pressure is on for ag organizations, farmers and consumers in America to recognize the scientific merit of moving beyond only chemical-nutrients tests which have spectacularly failed to protect our soil & water quality.
 Why resist tried and proven methods,- especially with so much to gain?

 Author: WFB/ (Copies of the original German study report will be posted and made available at Woods End).